oracle/terraform-provider-oci/website/docs/d/core_cpes.html.markdown

 # Data Source: oci_core_cpes
 This data source provides the list of Cpes in Oracle Cloud Infrastructure Core service.

-Lists the Customer-Premises Equipment objects (CPEs) in the specified compartment.
+Lists the customer-premises equipment objects (CPEs) in the specified compartment.

 ## Example Usage